Hari Hara Veera Mallu: Filming

-In September 2020.
-Jagarlamudi completed a 15-day shooting schedule with Kalyan before it was halted due to the COVID-19 pandemic.
-The shooting was resumed in January 2021 in Hyderabad.
+In September 2020, Jagarlamudi completed a 15-day shooting schedule with Kalyan before it was halted due to the COVID-19 pandemic.
+The shooting resumed in January 2021 in Hyderabad.
 Rampal joined the production in February 2021.
-The production has set up historical monuments Charminar, Red Fort and Machilipatnam port for the film.
-The shoot was suspended in April 2021 due to the COVID-19 pandemic.
+The production set up sets that mirrored the historical monuments of Charminar, Red Fort, and Machilipatnam Port for the film.
+The shoot was suspended again in April 2021 due to the COVID-19 pandemic.

 Shooting of the film experienced delays due to Kalyan's other film commitments, namely, Bheemla Nayak.
 In December 2021, art director Rajeevan was replaced by Anand Sai, who began working on the film's sets.
-A new schedule where a major part of the film would be shot was expected to begin in January 2022 but delayed.
+A new schedule where a major part of the film would be shot, was expected to begin in January 2022, but was delayed.
 Filming resumed in April 2022 with Kalyan joining the production.
-Nearly 60 percent of the shoot was completed by September 2022.
+Nearly 60 per cent of the shoot was completed by September 2022.

-Filming resumed on last week of October 2022.
-A large set is erected at Ramoji Film City for this purpose, with a crew of over 900 people.
+Filming resumed in the last week of October 2022.
+A large set was erected at Ramoji Film City for this purpose, with a crew of over 900 people.
+However the shooting was subsequently delayed due to Kalyan's political commitments and 2024 Andhra Pradesh Legislative Assembly election.

+Following his success campaign in 2024 election, Kalyan resumed filming in September 2024 in a set built in Vijayawada.
+The last schedule of the shoot was commenced on 30 November 2024 in Vijayawada.
+In April 2025, reports indicated that key scenes for Hari Hara Veera Mallu: Part 2 were filmed during an outdoor schedule in Mumbai.
+Although official confirmation was pending, social media posts from costume designers suggested the completion of this schedule.
+This led to speculation regarding the release timeline of Part 1, which is reportedly in its final post-production stages including dubbing and VFX work.
+The entire filming was wrapped up by May 2025, almost 5 years later.

+Post production

+On 29 May 2025, Kalyan wrapped up the entire dubbing of his part in four hours.
+Ben Lock served as the visual effects supervisor of the film.

+Music

+The music of the film was composed by M. M. Keeravani in his fifth collaboration with Krish Jagarlamudi after Vedam (2010), NTR: Kathanayakudu (2019), NTR: Mahanayakudu (2019), and Konda Polam (2021); first collaboration with Pawan Kalyan.
+The audio rights of the film were purchased by Tips.

+The first single titled "Maata Vinaali" was released on 17 January 2025.
+The second single titled "Kollagottinadhiro" was released on 24 February 2025.
+The third single titled "Asura Hananam" was released on 21 May 2025.
+The fourth single titled "Taara Taara" was released on 28 May 2025.